 CLV = (Annual Profit contribution per average customer x Average number of years they remain a customer) – The initial costs of customer acquisition

 The CLV is £3000 (£1000 x 5 – £2000).

 As it’s the simple way of calculating, it doesn’t take into account all the costs of servicing the customer nor an appropriate discount rate, but considering you’re probably not measuring this at all at the moment – even the simple model above will provide very interesting new insights into your marketing and business development activities.

 As you get more confident with using the model, you can always check out the more complex model and move things forward when you feel ready.

 CLV and Account-based Marketing (ABM)

 Now you have your new found insight, you can put it to good use.
-Because ABM is all about running a marketing campaign that targets a small number of companies, CLV is a really powerful calculation to feed into the ABM process.
+Because ABM is all about running a marketing campaign that targets a small number of companies, customer lifetime value for ABM is a really powerful calculation in the process.

 At the very beginning of an ABM campaign, you build a list.
 You’re working in conjunction with sales, sometimes with a strong amount of healthy debate about which accounts to target for your upcoming campaign.
 What better measure to play around with than CLV?

 If you start slicing your data using company size, revenue, vertical market – you can see a picture emerging before your very eyes about the best companies to target.

 If the CLV is higher in Financial Services than Telecomms, that’s important information when building an ABM list.